Identity & Culture·11 min read

 If this feels familiar, you are not imagining it.
 And the research shows you are far from alone.

-For refugee and migrant women, the numbers are stark.
+For refugee and migrant women, the numbers are similarly stark.
 A systematic review in ScienceDirect documented loneliness rates between 15.9% and 47.7% among resettled refugees, with social isolation rates as high as 61.2%.
 Risk factors included family separation, being female, being a parent, and acculturative stress.

 And the stressors most strongly associated with depression?
 General perceived stress, immigration-related stress, and, perhaps most telling, social isolation.